Baby formula execs face Congress as second shipment arrives from overseas - WFIN Local News

 Baby formula execs face Congress as second shipment arrives from overseas

-(WASHINGTON) — A plane carrying some one million bottles’ worth of specialized infant formula from Europe was set to arrive at an airport in Virginia on Wednesday, the same day top industry executives and federal regulators were to face angry lawmakers on Capitol Hill.
+(WASHINGTON) — A plane carrying some 1 million bottles’ worth of specialized infant formula from Europe was set to arrive at an airport in Virginia on Wednesday, the same day top industry executives and federal regulators faced angry lawmakers on Capitol Hill.

-The second shipment from overseas — part of President Joe Biden’s “Operation Fly Formula” — will be headed to hospitals for infants allergic to cow’s milk.
+The second shipment from overseas — part of President Joe Biden’s “Operation Fly Formula” — will be headed to hospitals for infants allergic to cow’s milk and offered to families through prescription only.
+Another 2 million cans of formula made with whole milk from the British manufacturer Kendal Nutricare should arrive on store shelves in the beginning of June, administration officials announced late Tuesday.

 The urgently needed shipment comes amid a nationwide shortage that’s sent at least a half a dozen children to the hospital so far and has put enormous pressure on Biden to explain why his administration didn’t act sooner to prevent the crisis.

-“There’s no excuse for what’s happening all across this country right now,” said Rep. Diana DeGette, a Colorado Democrat, who will lead the hearing of the House Energy and Commerce Subcommittee on Oversight and Investigations.
+“There’s no excuse for what’s happening all across this country right now,” said Rep. Diana DeGette, a Colorado Democrat, leading the hearing of the House Energy and Commerce Subcommittee on Oversight and Investigations.

-The nation’s supply crunch became urgent last February after federal inspectors found a deadly bacteria inside a manufacturing facility by Abbott Nutrition in Sturgis, Michigan.

-Abbott agreed to a voluntary recall of its formula and shuttered its facility, even as it insists there is no conclusive evidence that its formula was tied to the illnesses of four infants.
+The nation’s supply crunch became urgent this year following the closure of a manufacturing facility by Abbott Nutrition in Sturgis, Michigan.
+Four infants had fallen ill after drinking powdered formula from the plant, and two died.
+Federal inspectors found a deadly bacteria inside the plant, and Abbott agreed to shutter the facility and recall the formula, even as it insisted there was no conclusive evidence that its formula caused the illnesses.

-The Abbott facility is now on track to reopen within the next week or so.
-But the closure proved to be disastrous to a market already plagued by supply chain problems.
+The closure of the plant was a substantial blow to the market.
 Abbot is the largest formula producer in the U.S. and a top contributor to a federal program that supplies formula to low-income families.

-Democrats have joined Republicans in raising questions about the Food and Drug Administration’s handling of the Abbott recall.
-According to inspection reports and congressional testimony, the FDA was aware last fall of sanitation issues at the plant as well as a whistleblower complaint.

-“You can’t hide behind an investigation.
-We need answers.
-We need them now,” said Rep. Rosa DeLauro, D-Conn.

-Califf also said his agency doesn’t have the resources to do the kind of complex analysis that would be needed to monitor the nation’s supply chain and ward off future shortages.

-Califf is expected to testify Wednesday alongside other FDA officials, followed by senior executives from Abbott, Reckitt and Gerber.
+The Sturgis plant was particularly crucial too because it produced a highly specialized formula made for infants with metabolic disorders.

+The crisis also raised questions about why inspectors from the Food and Drug Administration didn’t act sooner to address concerns, including those raised by a whistleblower complaint submitted to the agency last October.

+In prepared testimony, the FDA said Abbott didn’t have a contingency plan when the plant closed.
+It also pushed back on the company’s account of events, insisting there was ample evidence of the deadly bacteria inside the plant and “insanitary conditions” that may have contributed to the babies’ illnesses.

+“We lost confidence that Abbott Nutrition had the appropriate safety and quality culture and commitment to fix these problems quickly,” the FDA wrote.

+The agency also insisted it acted as quickly as it could to respond to issues, noting FDA leaders didn’t immediately receive a whistleblower complaint last fall “due to an isolated failure in FDA’s mailroom, likely due to COVID-19 staffing issues.”

-Chris Calamari, Abbott’s senior vice president for U.S. Nutrition, was expected to tell lawmakers that the company plans to have more formula available at the end of June than it did in January before the recall.
+Chris Calamari, Abbott’s senior vice president for U.S. Nutrition, told lawmakers that the company plans to reopen the facility during the first week of June and will have more formula available at the end of June than it did before the recall.
+He reiterated the company’s stance that “there is no conclusive evidence to link our formulas to these infant illnesses,” even as the FDA insisted it can be difficult to detect low contamination levels.

 “To all of the families who depend on us for a reliable supply of formula — we let you down.
-We are deeply sorry and are committed to making sure that a shortage like this never happens again … We plan to resume production at the Sturgis facility the first week of June.
-From the time we restart production at the site, it will take approximately six to eight weeks before product is available on shelves,” Calamari said in prepared remarks.
+We are deeply sorry and are committed to making sure that a shortage like this never happens again,” Calamari said in prepared testimony.

-Executives from Gerber and Mead Johnson Nutrition also were expected to testify.
-And like Abbott, they planned to tell lawmakers they were ramping up production dramatically to address the shortage.

 To address the crisis, Biden has ordered the FDA to open up the U.S. market to global suppliers and arranged for two shipments of Nestl? hypoallergenic formula to arrive from overseas.
 He also has invoked the Defense Production Act to ensure domestic manufacturers are first in line to access raw materials and other supplies.